Approximations on certain domains of $\mathbb{C}^{n}$: Examples

 Clearly, from the choice of $\beta>0$ we have $k_{-}(D\tilde{V}(0))=\min\{k_{-}(A), -\beta\}=k_{-}(A)$.
 Again from the choice of $\beta>0$, we have $2\beta+k_{-}(D\widetilde{V}(0))>0$.
 Therefore, it satisfies Condition~\eqref{C:conditi1} of \Cref{thm-apprxges}.

-Next, we provide an example of a complete hyperbolic Hartogs domain which is spirallike with respect to a nonlinear vector field but not spirallike with respect to any invertible matrix.
+Next, we provide an example of a complete hyperbolic Hartogs domain which is invariant in the positive time flow of a nonlinear vector field but not invariant under the flow of any matrix.
 More precisely:

-\begin{theorem} There is a complete hyperbolic domain $ \Omega \subset \mathbb{C}^{2}$ containing the origin which is spirallike with respect to a nonlinear vector field satisfying the conditions of \Cref{thm-apprxges}, but not spirallike with respect to any invertible matrix. \end{theorem}